uviclibraries/rstudio/basics-0.md

 **Mean:** the average value in a set.

-The `mean()` function calculates the sum of the in the set and divides the sum by the number of items in the set.
+The `mean()` function calculates the sum of the values in the set and divides the sum by the number of items in the set.

 Write and execute a command that outputs the mean value of the pigs’ weights.